cheapscate7/star-wars-redux/components/selectorList/README.md

 -   `SelectorListsContainer`
     -   Hold all `SelectorList`s (both master and children)
-    -   Queries API for the data for the master list
+    -   Receives data for the master list
     -   Controls display of `BreadCrumb`
 -   `SelectorList`
     -   a `<section>` that holds a list of selectors and a title for the list